-Due to an excellent reputation and a strong demand for places, with lengthy waiting lists, families seeking placement in the College up to and including 2020 are advised to contact the College Registrar prior to submitting an Application.
+Due to a strong demand for places, with lengthy waiting lists, families seeking placement in the College up to and including 2023 are advised to contact the College Registrar prior to submitting an Application.

 Offers of places for intake in Prep are made the year prior to entry, and for Year 7, up to two and a half years prior to the nominated year of entry.
 Entry at all other year levels is dependent on vacancies created due to current families transferring from the College.